For Authors|For Editors|For Reviewers

 4. A summary of the Special Issue (about 200 words) and relevant keywords (about 3–10 words): Briefly describe the motivation behind the Special Issue, the main topic and areas covered, and the types of submissions that would fit the scope of the Special Issue.

 5. The customized Call for Papers letter prepared by the Guest Editor(s) (optional): The call for papers letter will be used to invite scholars to submit their research to your Special Issue.
 It should contain a brief description of the Special Issue and motivate the potential contributors to submit their research.
-The editorial office can help you contact scholars by either providing you with a list of potential contributors or sending out invitations on your behalf.
+The Editorial Office can help you contact scholars by either providing you with a list of potential contributors or sending out invitations on your behalf.

 6. The plan to promote the Special Issue (optional): Promoting the Special Issue is crucial to ensuring its success.
-Please let us know how do you intend to advertise your Special Issue and attract potential contributors.
+Please let us know how you intend to advertise your Special Issue and attract potential contributors.
 Please also let us know how we can assist you.

 4. Editorial Procedure of Submissions to the Special Issue